localstack/snowflake-docs/content/en/getting-started/installation/index.md

 ## Troubleshooting

-### How to check if the LocalStack Snowflake emulator is running?
+### How to check if the Snowflake emulator is running?

-You can check if the LocalStack Snowflake emulator is running by executing the following command:
+You can check if the Snowflake emulator is running by executing the following command:

 {{< command >}}
 $ curl -d '{}' snowflake.localhost.localstack.cloud:4566/session